Angels (Neon Genesis Evangelion): In Rebuild of Evangelion

 New Angels are introduced in the Rebuild of Evangelion film tetralogy, while reappearing Angels from the original series have an altered numbering.
 In the films, the Angels were made with three-dimensional and CG models, with the exception of the ninth and tenth Angels, which are based on Bardiel and Zeruel.
 A rainbow appears when the Angels are killed; according to Comic Book Resources' Danny Hernandez, the symbol may refer to Genesis, according to which God placed a rainbow in the sky by God as a testimony of His covenant with Noah.
-Writer Virginie Nebbia noted that a rainbow appears after Gorbagos death in Return of Ultraman and in Tokyo: The Last Megalopolis (1988).
+Rainbows also feature in the series; Mitsuo Iso added them, as they were believed in ancient times to be a bridge to Heaven and a symbol of the pact between humanity and God.
+Writer Virginie Nebbia noted that a rainbow appears after Gorbago's death in Return of Ultraman and in Tokyo: The Last Megalopolis (1988).
 In Rebuild of Evangelion, the Angels do not have names; according to Masayuki, their names were excluded in the scripting phase because they were never used by the staff, who barely remembered them.

 The new Angels that appear in the films are: